The Albany Courthouse sits on the traditional lands of the Menang Noongar people in the Kinjarling, meaning a “place of rain”.

 Van Diemen’s Land (Tasmania) and New South Wales were not the only places established as penal colonies.
-The stocks situated in front of the Albany Courthouse are a reminder of Albany’s first beginnings as a penal colony.
+The stocks situated in front of the Albany Courthouse (pictured at left) are a reminder of Albany’s first beginnings as a penal colony.

 The Albany Courthouse is part of the Justice Complex in Albany and listed on the West Australian State Register of heritage places.
 The Albany Police Station was also in the Courthouse building until 1970.1

-The current building was designed by George Temple Poole and built by a local builder, Charles F. Layton.
-The foundation stone for the prospective courthouse was laid by the Director of Public Works, Mr Piesse on 30 December, 1896.2 Details on its construction are explained on the West Australian Department of Justice’s page here.
+The foundation stone was laid by the Director of Public Works, Mr Piesse on 30 December, 1896.2 Details on its construction are explained on the West Australian Department of Justice’s page here.

 Opening of the Albany Courthouse – 1898

 After some delay due to sourcing of the right bricks the Courthouse was opened on Monday, 7 February 1898.

 Opening the Courthouse was the first function of ‘Albany Week’3 by the then Attorney-General and Acting Premier.